What Does Death Feel Like?

-It’s the most relevant concern we will never know the answer to … what occurs to us after we die?
+It’s the most relevant concern we will never know the answer to … what happens to us after we die?

 And then, they revived me, each of three times, the first time by adding Narcan to my IV, the other two times with CPR, after which I spent the night in the cardiac unit at the hospital.
 Makes it tough to have surgery, but I’ve survived three thumb joint replacements, a hip arthroscopy, and a hip arthroplasty without pain meds.

-Thus, are these statements proof that there is something amazing awaiting us beyond?
-Or are they merely the outcome of a mix of heavy drug, lack of oxygen and a malfunction of medication?
-The truth is, we will certainly never understand, we’re merely need to wait till we discover.
+Thus, are these statements prove that there is something amazing awaiting us beyond?
+Or are they merely the outcome of a mix of a heavy drug, lack of oxygen and a malfunction of medication?
+The truth is, we will certainly never understand, we merely need to wait till we discover.

-If you are as fascinated and interested as myself in near death experiences or wondering what does death feel like, have a look at this website: near-death.com
+If you, like me, are as fascinated and interested in near death experiences or wondering what does death feel like, have a look at this website: near-death.com

 What does death feel like – In Life After Life Raymond Moody investigates more than one hundred case studies of people who experienced “clinical death” and were subsequently revived …